kbrown333/cs-file-system/README.md

 Generate Scripts: "node config.js scripts [type]"
 ```

+The most important command to note is the "mount" command, which will create a database entry for your external hard drives.
+Before continuing, please make sure to plug at least 1 extneral hard drive into your linux machine.

+To set your hard drive up with the system, enter the following command (replacing 'my-drive' with whatever name you want).

+``node config.js mount my-drive``

+You can also have the server load a directory (recursively) on your linux machine.
+To accomplish this, enter the following command (replacing 'my-folder' with an alias and /home/pi/Videos with the folder path you want to mount):

+``node config.js mount my-folder /home/pi/Videos``

+IMPORTANT NOTE: do not inlcude spaces in your mount aliases, this could potentially cause problems with the server.

 ## Starting the Server
 To run, open the project's root folder in a terminal and type ``npm start``.
 The application will run on port 3000 by default.